invpe/GridShell/README.md

 ## ⭐ Value Proposition:
 GridShell empowers through innovation, sustainability, and community collaboration.
 High-throughput computing and renewable energy compatibility drive optimized processes and decisions.

+## 🔌 Serverless Devices and Applications
+GridShell empowers the creation of serverless devices and applications.
+By hosting computation, storage, and visualization within the GridShell ecosystem, users can build and deploy serverless solutions without the need for external hosting services.

 # :sparkles: How does it work

 Please see documentation for more detailed explanation.
 In simple words, it works as follows: